kudobuilder/operators/repository/kafka/docs/latest/production.md

 #### Graceful rolling restarts

-KUDO Kafka enables by default the option `CONTROLLED_SHUTDOWN_ENABLE` to true.
-To ensure a faster flush during shutdown and faster recovery during the bootstrap `num.recovery.threads.per.data.dir` can be increased from default `1` thread.
+By default, KUDO Kafka sets `CONTROLLED_SHUTDOWN_ENABLE` to `true`.
+To ensure a faster flush during shutdown, and faster recovery during bootstrap, `num.recovery.threads.per.data.dir` can be increased from the default of `1` thread.

 ```
 NUM_RECOVERY_THREADS_PER_DATA_DIR=3